 “The disparate impacts of the COVID-19 pandemic are exacerbating long-standing issues of equity in education -- and creating an unprecedented need for personalized, individualized instruction to remedy months of lost learning,” said Bart Epstein, CEO of the Exchange and Research Associate Professor at the University of Virginia.
 “Millions of students, particularly those in low-income communities, have received limited or no instruction over the past five months, while many of their better-resourced peers continue to make academic progress.
 But educators can’t close that gap alone.
 Well-chosen, thoughtfully implemented education technology may be our best chance to ensure that all students get the instruction they need, both during and after this crisis.“

 To learn more about the survey, download the results here.

 About the EdTech Evidence Exchange

 The EdTech Evidence Exchange (formerly the Jefferson Education Exchange) is a nonprofit committed to bringing educator perspectives to bear on edtech procurement and research.
-Supported by the University of Virginia’s Curry School of Education and Human Development, the EdTech Evidence Exchange’s work centers on research and development to guide the design of research protocols and tools that will enable educators to document and share their experiences with education technology products.
+Supported by the University of Virginia’s School of Education and Human Development, the EdTech Evidence Exchange’s work centers on research and development to guide the design of research protocols and tools that will enable educators to document and share their experiences with education technology products.
 Connect with us on Twitter.